Spontaneous Formation of Star-Shaped Surface Patterns in a Driven Bose-Einstein Condensate

 Another characteristic feature of the parametric excitations is the exponential growth of the associated unstable modes as described by the solution of Eq.~(\ref{Mathieu}).
 Focusing on the $l=3$ triangular mode, as a representative example of this phenomenology, we investigate the time-evolution of the spectral peak $\mathcal{F}_3(t)$ at resonance driving $\omega_m=2\pi\times 104$~Hz.
 Initially, small amplitude fluctuations of the condensate radius build up with no clear patterns, having $\mathcal{F}_3\simeq0$.
 After 300~ms of modulation, the azimuthal angular symmetry of the condensate boundary breaks, rapidly forming a regular triangle with sharp edges at $t=600$~ms. Averaging the spectral peak within one period of oscillation $\langle \mathcal{F}_3\rangle$, we observe a clear manifestation of the parametric instability via the exponential growth dynamics [Fig.~\ref{pffig4}(a) inset], where the characteristic growth rate increases for higher $l$ symmetry modes and driving amplitude~\cite{supmat}.

 As the evolution settles into a periodic pattern, the triangular surface mode undergoes a regular oscillation characterized by the external driving frequency [Fig.~\ref{pffig4}(b)].
 The actual dynamics is sub-harmonic, a fact that is also confirmed within the GPE calculations.
 The peaks oscillate 90 degree out-of-phase with respect to the driving field, reflecting the dynamics of the Mathieu equation under resonant frequency driving.
-When turning off the periodic modulation after the development of the surface mode (not shown), the latter experiences a relaxation towards a symmetric shape, satisfying $\langle\mathcal{F}_3(t)\rangle\sim e^{-t/\tau_3}$, with a characteristic time scale $\tau_3\approx 780$~ms. The decay time decreases with the mode number such that $\tau_7\approx 130$~ms for the $l=7$ mode.
-It was also found to decrease with higher temperature~\cite{Fedichev1998,Onofrio2000}.
+When turning off the periodic modulation after the development of the surface mode, the latter experiences a relaxation towards a symmetric shape.
+The dynamics follows a damped oscillatory motion, and the associated damping rate increases with the mode number and thermal fraction; see details in~\cite{supmat}.
+We also note that higher-fold surface structures are created for increasing $\omega_{m}/(2 \pi)$, e.g. the $D_{15}$ at $\omega_{m}/(2 \pi) =232~\rm Hz$, whilst for $\omega_{m}/(2 \pi) > 240$~Hz bulk patterns~\cite{Staliunas2002} in the form of star-shapes and square-like arrangements arise, see also~\cite{supmat}.

 Lastly, we would like to comment on the dynamics of the hexagon mode ($D_6$ pattern).
 Unlike the other surface excitations, this mode is found to be unstable due to its emergent coupling with the dipole motion of the cloud.
 This behavior is also found by the mean-field simulations.
 In the present study, we focus on the dispersion law of the surface modes, such that the resonance spectra in Fig.~\ref{pffig2}(a) and Fig.~\ref{pffig3} are obtained for relatively short evolution times ($t\approx300$~ms) and in particular before the dipole motion destabilizes the hexagonal pattern.
 Further details of the long-time dynamics of $D_6$ patterns are provided in Ref.~\cite{supmat}.
 This observation motivates further efforts to unveil possible signatures of turbulent properties of the surface modes.